Towards a Coq-verified Chain of Esterel Semantics: The Constructive Semantics Esterel.Semantics.CBS 0mm

-The function \MustName{} and \CanName{} are used to compute respectively the set of signals that \emph{must} be emitted and \emph{can} be emitted inside one instant using only the information contained in the event~$E$.
-They intuitively represent the information we can gather from the body of~$p$ \emph{by making no assumption on the status of the declared signal~$s$}, that is, by setting its status to~$\bot$.
-This restriction ensures that the justification of the status of signal~$s$ does not rely on a causality loop.
+Altogether, the constructive (behavioral) semantics (CBS) we now present differs from the logical one on two main aspects: the statuses of signals and the signal rules.
+Signals may take a third status~$⊥$ representing the absence of information: we do not yet know whether a signal is emitted or not.
+This means in particular that no rule can apply to ``$\Sif s p q$'' (\Tif{$s$}{$p$}{$q$}) if $s$'s status is~$⊥$: the execution is blocked on the test.
+Only the signal declaration rule deals with the~$⊥$ status.
+For this, it uses two auxiliary mutually recursive functions \MustName{} and \CanName{} \marginlink{Esterel.Semantics.MustCan}{-2mm} to compute respectively the set of signals that \emph{must} and \emph{can} be emitted within an instant using only the information contained in the event~$E$.
+They intuitively represent the information we can gather from the body of~$p$ \emph{by making no assumptions on the status of the declared signal~$s$}, that is, by setting its status to~$⊥$ (unknown).
+This restriction ensures that the justification of the status of signal~$s$ does not rely on itself.